ludius0/GameMu/README.md

 # GameMu
 AI (Neural Network) composure trained on music like from Nintendo64.
+In development...